3dgeo-heidelberg/etrainee_heidelberg_2024/course/index.md

 * Some parts of the course are conducted in **Jupyter Notebooks**.
 These are static pages on the website, but it is recommended that you follow them interactively.
 Use the **download button** at the top of the respective pages (e.g., [here](https://3dgeo-heidelberg.github.io/etrainee_heidelberg_2024/module3/02_pointcloud_programming_python/exercise/m3_theme2_exercise1.html)).
 This will open the raw file in your browser, just right click and use "Save page as / Seite speichern unter..." to store the ipynb file.
 * All **data** required for the course is contained in the [central data repository](#data-repository).
 Each theme contains information which of the data (directories) is relevant for the current task.
     * You can **report issues** via the [Issue Tracker](https://github.com/3dgeo-heidelberg/etrainee_heidelberg_2024/issues) on the Github repository.
 Depending on the type of issue, they will be solved throughout the course or considered in future development.

+## Set up your Python conda environment
+Installation instructions and links to the respective conda environments are given in the [software section](https://3dgeo-heidelberg.github.io/etrainee/software/software_python.html) of this course.

 ## Data Repository

 All data used in the course can be accessed via Zenodo and downloaded before starting the respective module: [https://zenodo.org/records/10003575](https://zenodo.org/records/10003575)